-The issue of whether general damages is taxable was more recently explored by the Federal Court of Appeal in the decision of Canadian Imperial Bank of Commerce v. the Queen, 2013 FCA 122.
+The issue of whether general damages are taxable was more recently explored by the Federal Court of Appeal in the decision of Canadian Imperial Bank of Commerce v. the Queen, 2013 FCA 122.
 The question was whether CIBC acted in a manner contradictory to the Income Tax Act when it deducted monies paid to Enron through private settlement.
-The claims which were settled contained allegations that CIBC had engaged in “egregious and repulsive” conduct when it mischaracterized transactions and misrepresented financial reports for Enron and related affiliates in order to personally benefit from same.
-The alleged conduct and the settlement for same was not related to any business expense or activity, and so the Court found that no deductions should have been made from the monies.
+The claims which were settled contained allegations that CIBC had engaged in “egregious and repulsive” conduct when it mischaracterized transactions and misrepresented financial reports for Enron and related affiliates in order to personally benefit from the same.
+The alleged conduct and the settlement for the same was not related to any business expense or activity, and so the Court found that no deductions should have been made from the monies.
 In effect, the Federal Court of Appeal indicated its approval of general damages for egregious conduct on the part of the party being paid in a non-taxable manner.

 The same principle is applied to punitive damages given the nature of the award.

 In Bellingham v.
 Canada, 1 FCR 613, 1995 CanLII 3544 (FCA), the Appellant had had her land expropriated by the town of Grand Centre, Alberta and was paid for same, along with additional interest on the compensation for the land.
-In this case, the issue was whether the amounts paid out for the expropriation was taxable was explored.
-The Federal Court of Appeal agreed that all sums, with the exception of “additional interest” on the compensation were taxable; the logic behind not taxing the “additional interest” was that the court deemed it similar to punitive damages in that it was paid to compensate the Appellant for something above and beyond the gain or loss for the disposition of the property.
+In this case, the issue was whether the amounts paid out for the expropriation were taxable was explored.
+The Federal Court of Appeal agreed that all sums, with the exception of “additional interest” on the compensation, were taxable; the logic behind not taxing the “additional interest” was that the court deemed it similar to punitive damages in that it was paid to compensate the Appellant for something above and beyond the gain or loss for the disposition of the property.

 Settlement monies paid out as a “retirement allowance”, while not completely non-taxable, are subjected to a lower tax rate than regular earnings (10% for $5,000.00 or less; 20% for an amount between $5,000.00 and $10,000.00, and 30% for anything higher than $15,000.00).